tta2yta/BC_Platforms_ASSIGN/README.md

 -  $ npm run build (This is the production mode)

 ## Run Test (Functional Testing)
+ You can test the application with two ways, with postman and front-end React application
 ### Test server with postman
 - make sure you run command ($ npm start ).
 The server will start listing at port 8000.
 - Open PostMan and create post api request with the url =  127.0.01:8000/roles/customer-role or http://127.0.01:8000/roles/customer-role